Racine Raiders

-The Racine Raiders is a semi-professional American football club in the Mid-States Football League, based in Racine, Wisconsin.
-The team plays in the Gridiron Developmental Football League (GDFL).
+The Racine Raiders are a semi-professional American football club based in Racine, Wisconsin.
+The team plays in The Players Football Association (PFA).

 Founded in 1953, they are the oldest minor league football team still operating in Wisconsin.
+They are the second-oldest, non-collegiate sports team in Wisconsin.
+They own a total of 11 national titles, the most of any semi-pro team in the United States.
+The Raiders have 667 wins, more wins than any other semi-pro team in the United States.

-They own a total of nine national titles.
-The Raiders were the first minor league football team to gain 501(c)(3) Not-For-Profit status from the Internal Revenue Service (IRS).
+The Raiders were the first minor league football team to gain 501(c)(3) Not-For-Profit status from the Internal Revenue Service (IRS) in 1990.
 The organization is composed entirely of volunteers.
 The helmet design is a silver background with a cowboy bandit in black with an eye patch on the left eye with a half and half bandanna of cardinal and black.